-Any employment that is not from Federal or State programs is considered Non-Work Study, and is funded totally through the individual department.
-These are generally hourly positions, but some may be paid through a stipend.
+Any employment that is part of the Federal or State programs is considered Non-Work Study, and is funded totally through the individual department.
 These students can acquire regular student employment as long as they are enrolled at least half-time at the school.
 Student earnings for the non-Work Study program come directly from departmental budgets.